xy-241/CS-Notes/content/System Design/Deployment Strategies.md

 > Resource-intensive: doubles the infrastructure and costs.
 >
 > Data consistency challenges with databases and third-party services.

 ## Canary Deployment
 ---
-- We deploy a new version to a small set of targeted users, based on factors like geography, device type, etc., allowing us to monitor the performance of the new version under real-world conditions but at a smaller scale.
+- We deploy a new version to a small set of targeted users, **based on factors like geography, device type**, etc., allowing us to monitor the performance of the new version under real-world conditions but at a smaller scale.
 If it performs well, we gradually roll it out to a larger audience.

 >[!important]
-> Targeted rollouts can enable A/B testing.
+> Targeted rollouts can **enable A/B testing**.

 >[!important]
 > This is usually not a standalone approach but is often combined with [[#Rolling Deployment|rolling deployments]] to leverage the benefits of both methods.

 >[!caution]
-> Careful monitoring and automated testing of live user activity are crucial to safely increase the rollout percentage, especially when managing database schema changes or API compatibility issues.
+> **Careful monitoring** and **automated testing of live user activity** are crucial to safely increase the rollout percentage, especially when managing database schema changes or API compatibility issues.

 ## Feature Toggle
 ---
 - Not deploying a new version of the app, but managing new features of an application